Early Rising: What to Do When Your Child Wakes Up Too Early

 1. Rule out Medical Issues

-A child may wake early if she is having problems with reflux or GERD, or sleep apnea.
-Even babies who have a cold or allergies are more likely to wake up early.
+A child may wake up early if they're having problems with reflux or GERD, or sleep apnea.
+Even babies who have a cold or allergies are more likely to wake up too early.

-Rule out medical issues first and consider other developmental and temporary issues before attacking the early rising problem.
+Rule out medical issues first and consider other developmental and temporary issues before tackling the early rising problem.

 2. Developmental Leaps

-When babies achieve developmental milestones or are going through a developmental leap it can cause setbacks in sleep schedules.
-During this time babies may not sleep as restfully but it only lasts a few weeks and they'll return back to their previous sleep routines.
+When babies achieve developmental milestones or are going through a developmental leap, it can cause setbacks in sleep schedules.
+During this time, you might wonder why your baby is waking up early, but it only lasts a few weeks, and they'll likely return to their previous sleep routines.

 3. Address Hunger

-If your younger baby — under 9 months — is waking from hunger, consider a dream feed.
-You would sneak into his room and quietly feed him at around 11:00 p.m., taking care not to fully wake him.
+If your younger baby—under 9 months—is waking up from hunger, consider a “dream feed.
+You can sneak into their room and quietly feed them around 11 p. m., taking care not to fully wake them.

 5. Understand Drowsy But Awake

-When your baby goes to bed, she should be calm, but alert enough to understand you are saying goodnight and leaving.
-Nursing or rocking to sleep might help in the short-term, but when she wakes up later, she will be a little confused as to how she got to her crib alone, and need you to come in and rock her back to sleep.
+When your baby goes to bed, they should be calm but alert enough to understand you're saying goodnight and leaving.
+Nursing or rocking them to sleep might help in the short term, but when they wake up later, they might be a little confused about how they got to their crib alone and need you to come in and rock them back to sleep.

-Use a gentle sleep training method at bedtime and at night, and treat any wake-up before 6:00 a.m. as a night waking.
+Use a gentle sleep training method at naptime and bedtime, and if you're wondering what to do when baby wakes up too early , treat any wake-up before 6 a. m. as a night waking.

-The ideal amount of time before bedtime, or “wakefulness window” for most toddlers is around four hours — fewer for younger children.
-Children who are awake too long before bedtime will be overtired.
+The ideal amount of time before bedtime, or the “wakefulness window” for most toddlers, is around four hours—fewer for younger children.
+Kids who are awake too long before bedtime will be overtired.
 If the wakefulness window is too short, they won't be ready for bed at the appropriate time.

 It's important to be sure the last nap of the day doesn't begin too late or end too early.